AishwaryaSudarshan/HouseOfPotions/README.md

   - Toggle inventory options and select objects with Joystick button "B" on Android

   - Drop object in pot with Joystick button "A" on Android

-  - Nod up and down with phone screen to pour the potion into the bottles
+  - Shake phone screen to to pour the potion into the bottles

-  - Shake phone screen to fix a room in the house
+  - Nod up and down with phone screen to fix a room in the house

-  - Tilt phone screen to the side to _
+  - Tilt phone screen to the right for 2 seconds for a hint to appear about what the closest object is and what direction to look in (front, back, left, right)

 Youtube Link: